blues/notehub-js/src/docs/ProjectApi.md

 let apiInstance = new NotehubJs.ProjectApi();
 let projectOrProductUID = app:2606f411-dea6-44a0-9743-1130f57d77d8; // String |
 let deviceUID = dev:000000000000000; // String |
-let deleteDeviceFleetsRequest = new NotehubJs.DeleteDeviceFleetsRequest(); // DeleteDeviceFleetsRequest | The fleets to remove from the device.
+let deleteDeviceFromFleetsRequest = new NotehubJs.DeleteDeviceFromFleetsRequest(); // DeleteDeviceFromFleetsRequest | The fleets to remove from the device.
 Note that the endpoint takes an array of fleetUIDs, to facilitate multi-fleet devices.
-Multi-fleet is not yet enabled on all SaaS plans - unless it is supported by the SaaS plan of the project, passing more than a single fleetUID in the array is an error. apiInstance.deleteDeviceFleets(projectOrProductUID, deviceUID, deleteDeviceFleetsRequest).then((data) => {
+Multi-fleet is not yet enabled on all SaaS plans - unless it is supported by the SaaS plan of the project, passing more than a single fleetUID in the array is an error. apiInstance.deleteDeviceFromFleets(projectOrProductUID, deviceUID, deleteDeviceFromFleetsRequest).then((data) => {
   console.log('API called successfully.
 Returned data: ' + JSON.stringify(data));
 }, (error) => {
   console.error(error);